Level 2 Development

 Prince of Petworth

 “Level 2 Development, LLC (Level 2) filed a Planned Unit Development (PUD) Application with the Zoning Commission for their latest project, The Highline at Union Market, a 315 unit mixed-use apartment building with 8,472 square feet of retail at the front steps to the burgeoning Union Market district in Washington, DC.
 Located one block from the NoMa/Gallaudet Red Line Metro Station at 320 Florida Ave., NE, The Highline at Union Market will connect the NoMa and Union Market neighborhoods.
-The project is a joint venture of Level 2 Development and Clark Enterprises, Inc.

 Level 2 envisions bringing flavor of New York's Meatpacking District to Union Market area